itsfuad/FCCIMPL/website/src/content/docs/basics/types.md

 ### String Type

-Strings store text—anything from single letters to entire paragraphs.
+Strings store text - anything from single letters to entire paragraphs.
 In Ferret, strings are represented by the `str` type.

 You create strings by wrapping text in double quotes `"`.